support@meisterdrucke.com · 0043 4257 29415

 Ancient Art · Hieroglyphic and murals

 Funerary papyrus of Djedkhonsouefankh depicting Geb and Nut by Egyptian 21st Dynasty.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Egyptian National Museum, Cairo, Egypt / Bridgeman Images